JPerez00/Taskmaster_flutter_app/README.md

-# Taskmaster, a Todo list App.
+# Taskmaster, a To-do list App.
 Multiplatform, runs on both iOS & Android.

-A simple Todo list, both iOS & Android Apps created with Flutter & Dart.
+A simple To-do list, both iOS & Android Apps created with Flutter & Dart.
 Firebase database will be added in the future.

 ![Screenshot](capture.jpg)